What Is Channel Conflict? & How To Avoid It [Full Guide]

 Your direct sales team may also go into conflict with your partners, taking on potential deals that are already being worked on by your partners and leading to frustration on both ends.

 Since sales agreements are often commission-based, there are serious benefits to lose from not being able to carry out a deal on both sides, potentially losing one of the parties in the process, or worse, both parties.
-With proper deal registration, you're protected from this.
+With proper deal registration, youâre protected from this.
+Implementing strategies to resolve channel conflict, such as using Partner Relationship Management (PRM) tools, can help manage relationships and ensure a fair competitive environment.

 What Are the Types of Channel Conflict?